Friday, 17 August 2018

 Bill receivable

-Bill receivable is an accounting term of the bill of exchange.
-A bill of exchange is bill receivable for the seller at the time of credit sale.
+Bill receivable is an accounting term for a bill of exchange.
+A bill of exchange is a bill receivable for the seller at the time of a credit sale.

 Bill payable

-Bill payable is also an accounting term of a bill of exchange.
-A bill of exchange is bill payable for the purchaser at the time of credit purchase.
+Bill payable is also an accounting term for a bill of exchange.
+A bill of exchange is a bill payable to the purchaser at the time of credit purchase.

 Discount

 1. Trade discount: The purpose of this discount is to persuade the buyer to buy more goods.
-It is offered at an agreed percentage of list price at the time of selling goods.
+It is offered at a specified percentage of the list price at the time of sale.
 This discount is not recorded in the accounting books as it is deducted in the invoice/cash memo.

 recorded in the accounting books.